Exploring Scalar Leptoquarks at Muon Collider via Indirect Signatures and Right-Handed Neutrino-Assisted Decays: Introduction

-Depending on their charges, some LQs can also couple to a SM quark and a right-handed neutrino (RHN), a channel that remains largely unconstrained by existing searches.
-If the RHN is lighter than the LQ, decays of the form $\text{LQ} \rightarrow \text{RHN} + \text{jet}$ become kinematically allowed.
-In scenarios where this decay mode dominates, the conventional direct and indirect LHC bounds do not apply.
-As a result, a significant portion of the LQ parameter space involving RHNs remains unexplored and unconstrained.
-There exist phenomenological studies for enhanced RHN sensitivity via LQ production at the LHC and LHeC~\cite{Das:2017kkm,Mandal:2018qpg,Bhaskar:2020kdr,Cottin:2021tfo}.

 A future muon collider~\cite{AlAli:2021let,InternationalMuonCollider:2025sys} offers a unique opportunity to explore BSM physics beyond the LHC, thanks to its clean experimental environment and the possibility of high partonic center-of-mass (C.O.M.) energy.
-Unlike hadron colliders, the collisions of elementary muons allow the full C.O.M. energy to be directly available for new particle production, enabling precise studies with minimal background.
-Additionally, the larger muon mass significantly reduces synchrotron radiation, allowing higher luminosities and energies to be reached.
-These advantages make the muon collider an ideal setting to investigate heavy new states such as LQs and RHNs.
-Several recent studies have demonstrated the potential of a muon collider to discover LQs~\cite{Bandyopadhyay:2021pld,Ghosh:2023xbj,Han:2025wdy}.

-In this work, we examine the prospects of probing TeV-scale scalar leptoquarks (sLQs) at a future high-energy muon collider, focusing on their decays into RHNs in direct search strategy, as well as indirectly through the dilepton channhel mediated by a $t$-channel sLQ exchange.
-We specifically consider the weak doublet sLQ $\widetilde{R}_2({\bf 3},{\bf 2},1/6)$ in this work, because it can simultaneously couple to the SM quarks and leptons, as well the SM quarks and RHNs.
+Unlike hadron colliders, collisions of elementary muons allow the full C.O.M. energy to be directly available for new particle production, enabling precise studies with minimal background.
+Additionally, the larger muon mass significantly reduces synchrotron radiation, allowing higher luminosities and energies to be achieved.
+These advantages make the muon collider an ideal setting to investigate heavy BSM states such as LQs and RHNs.
+Several recent studies have demonstrated the potential of a muon collider to discover LQs~\cite{Bandyopadhyay:2021pld,Ghosh:2023xbj,Desai:2023jxh, Varzielas:2023qlb, Han:2025wdy}.
+In this work, we examine the prospects of probing TeV-scale sLQs at a future high-energy muon collider, focusing on their decays into RHNs in direct search strategy, as well as indirectly through the dijet channel mediated by a $t$-channel sLQ exchange.
+We specifically consider the weak doublet sLQ $\widetilde{R}_2({\bf 3},{\bf 2},1/6)$ in this work, because it can simultaneously couple to the SM quarks and leptons, as well as to SM quarks and RHNs.